PRISM-Loc: a Lightweight Long-range LiDAR Localization in Urban Environments with Topological Maps: METHOD

 \subsection{Map creation}

 For map creation, we use the concept of a graph of locations and its implementation from PRISM-TopoMap method~\cite{muravyev2025prism}.
-We build the map $M=(V, E)$, where $V = (v_1, \dots, v_N)$ are the locations with their ground truth poses $p_1, \dots, p_N$ respectively, and $E = \{(v_i \in V, v_j \in V):\ ||p_i - p_j|| < 5\}$ are the edges between locations (we link each pair of locations whose observation points are located not further than 5 m from each other).
+We build the map $M=(V, E)$, where $V = (v_1, \dots, v_N)$ are the locations with their ground truth poses $p_1, \dots, p_N$ respectively, and $E = \{(v_i \in V, v_j \in V):\ ||p_i - p_j|| < th\}$ are the edges between locations (we link a pair of locations only if those observation points are located not further than a certain threshold from each other).
 As the relative poses for graph edges, we use the difference between ground truth poses of the locations.
 For each location, we store the 2D grid extracted from its point cloud by 2D projection, and the descriptor for place recognition.
 So, each location consumes only several kilobytes in disk storage, which lets us store even city-scale topological maps onboard.
 An example of a topological map is shown in Fig.~\ref{fig:topomap}.